digital-york/misc-exlibris-scripts/README.md

 # misc-exlibris-scripts
-Miscellaneous scripts for performing bulk actions on Alma/Leganto records API key parameters required
-See relevant pages on Ex Libris Developer Network for more info
+Miscellaneous Powershell scripts for performing bulk actions on Alma/Leganto records usingt the relevant APIs See relevant pages on Ex Libris Developer Network for more info https://developers.exlibrisgroup.com/